 Our current initiatives are designed to drive profitable sales growth and improve the guest experience in our restaurants.
-We have implemented a team service model at Chili's which has resulted in labor efficiencies and better guest feedback.
-Additional labor savings were achieved through improved food preparation procedures, a component of our kitchen retrofit initiative which was implemented at an accelerated pace in the second quarter.
-Another component of this initiative is the modification of our kitchens to include improved technology and equipment to provide a more consistent, high quality product at a faster pace, while generating substantial labor cost savings.
-We expect to install this equipment in a substantial number of Chili's restaurants in fiscal 2012.
+We have implemented a team service model at Chili's which has resulted in labor efficiencies and positive guest feedback.
+Additional labor savings were achieved through improved food preparation procedures, a component of our kitchen retrofit initiative which was implemented last year.
+Another component of this initiative is the modification of our kitchens to include improved technology and equipment to provide a more consistent, high quality product at a faster pace, while generating significant labor cost savings.
 We are also implementing new restaurant information systems which we anticipate will increase profits through increased kitchen efficiency and better inventory control.
-In addition to executing these operational strategies, we have repurchased shares of our common stock in order to return value to our shareholders and recently executed a revised credit facility to increase our financial flexibility while taking advantage of more favorable financing costs.
+Both of these initiatives will be completed for all company-owned Chili's restaurants in fiscal 2013.
+In addition to executing these operational strategies, we have repurchased shares of our common stock in order to return value to our shareholders and executed a revision to our credit facility to increase our financial flexibility while taking advantage of more favorable interest rates.
 We believe that the successful implementation of these operational and financial initiatives will help drive sales growth and operational efficiency while strengthening our competitive advantage and enhancing shareholder value.

-We plan to leverage our improved business model and elevated guest experience by implementing multiple initiatives that will further enhance guest traffic and sales.
+In addition to these cost saving initiatives, we are also driving strategic initiatives that will further enhance sales and guest traffic.
 We continually evaluate our menu at Chili's to improve quality, freshness and value by introducing new items and improving existing favorites.
-Our new lunch menu items are focused on value and pace to drive our lunch daypart sales.
-Additionally, we have introduced new items and promotions to enhance our dinner and happy hour business.
-We will continue to utilize promotional activities as a tool to drive incremental sales; however, this is only one aspect of our overall sales strategy.
+We reconfigured the lighter choices section of our menu by adding new items that are available at both lunch and dinner.
+We have refined our value offerings in both dayparts, including the addition of new items to our lunch combo platform to improve the pace of service.
+Additionally, we have enhanced our steak selection, resulting in higher guest preference in this section of the menu.
+We believe these changes will further enhance sales and drive incremental traffic.
+We will continue to utilize value offerings as a tool to drive incremental sales; however, this is only one aspect of our overall sales strategy.
 We are committed to offering a compelling everyday menu that provides items our guests prefer at a solid value.
-We intend to remodel a significant number of company-owned restaurants in fiscal 2012, revitalizing Chili's in a way which modernizes the brand and raises guest expectations regarding the quality of the experience.
+We remodeled a significant number of company-owned restaurants in fiscal 2012 and will continue remodeling into fiscal 2013, revitalizing Chili's in a way which enhances the relevance of the brand and raises guest expectations regarding the quality of the experience.
 Improvements at Chili's will have the most significant impact on the business; however, our results will also benefit through additional contributions from Maggiano's and our global business.
-Maggiano's sales trends and traffic continue to improve, driven by offering guests a great value with classic pasta, new menu items and direct marketing.
+Maggiano's sales trends continue to improve, driven by offering guests a great value with Classic Pasta, the new Marco's Meal offering, new menu items and direct marketing.
+Additionally, Maggiano's has implemented initiatives around kitchen efficiency and inventory control to further enhance profitability.
 We believe our unique food and signature drinks, improved service and updated atmospheres will result in stronger brands and sustainable sales and profit growth through increased guest loyalty and traffic.

-Global expansion allows further diversification which is intended to enable us to build strength in a variety of markets and economic conditions.
-This expansion will come through joint venture arrangements, equity investments and franchise relationships, taking advantage of demographic and eating trends that will accelerate in the international market over the next decade.
-Our growing percentage of franchise operations, both domestically and internationally, enable us to improve margins as royalty payments impact the bottom line.
+Global expansion allows further diversification which will enable us to build strength in a variety of markets and economic conditions.
+This expansion will come through franchise relationships, joint venture arrangements and equity investments, taking advantage of demographic and eating trends which we believe will accelerate in the international market over the next decade.
+Our growing percentage of franchise operations both domestically and internationally enable us to improve margins as royalty payments impact the bottom line.